JElchison/chromecast-remote-for-children/README.md

 sudo /sbin/iptables -A INPUT -p udp --dport 5353 -j ACCEPT sudo /sbin/iptables -A INPUT -p tcp --match multiport --dports 4100:4105 -j ACCEPT
 ```
-* Compile https://github.com/kernc/logkeys from source (otherwise you'll see) https://github.com/kernc/logkeys/issues/103)
+* Compile https://github.com/kernc/logkeys from source (otherwise you'll see https://github.com/kernc/logkeys/issues/103)
-    * You can install from package manager if you're not on Raspberry Pi
+    * You can install from package manager if you're not on a Raspberry Pi
 * Compile https://github.com/rsharo/bgrep from source
-    * You can install from package manager if you're not on Raspberry Pi
+    * You can install from package manager if you're not on a Raspberry Pi

 ## Configuration

-Create a file named `config.json`:
+Create a file named `config.json`, with contents like this:
 ```
-TODO example config here
+{
+	"input_dev": "/dev/input/event0",
+	"chromecast_dev": "aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee"
+}
 ```

+...where:
+* `input_dev` is the device you want to collect keystrokes from.
+You can learn this from running `evtest`.
+* `chromecast_dev` is the Chromecast you want to play videos on.
+You can learn this from running `avahi-discover`.
+The GUID you're looking for is all of the text before the `.local` suffix.

 ## Ideas for Future Work
 * Use numlock LED for status indicator